marwankhalid9876/Compiler-Simulator/README.md

 Task8Lexer.java: This Java class implements the Lexer, which is responsible for tokenizing the input source code based on the lexer grammar (ANTLRLexicalAnalysis.g4).

-How to Use
-To use this compiler construction simulation, follow the steps below:

-Clone or download the repository to your local machine.

-Make sure you have ANTLR installed and set up properly in your development environment.

-Run the ANTLR tool on the ANTLRLexicalAnalysis.g4 and ANTLRParsing.g4 files to generate lexer and parser classes.

-Compile all the Java files in the repository using a Java compiler.

-Execute the main class, CfgLl1Parser.java, to start the simulation.

-Note
-This simulation is intended for educational purposes and to demonstrate the step-by-step construction of a compiler.
-It may not be a complete and production-ready compiler implementation.

-Feel free to explore, modify, and enhance the code to suit your learning or project requirements.

-License
-[Include the appropriate license information here.
-If you're using an open-source license, link to the full license file in the repository.]

-Acknowledgments
-[Optional: Acknowledge any external resources or contributors that inspired or assisted in the development of this simulation.]

-[You can include any additional sections or information that you think would be relevant to the users of this repository.]